Application Connectivity troubleshooting

 Reporting and acting on network-related issues requires accurate data collection, visualization and interpretation.
 Without reliable network performance indicators, fixing connection issues becomes a guessing game.
 Ultimately, leading to poor employee experience and resource wasting.

-The Application Connectivity troubleshooting follows a set of investigation principles.
-Application Connectivity helps to:
+The Application Connectivity troubleshooting follows a set of Application Connectivity helps to:

 Identify the root causes behind network-related issues or exclude possible root causes.